jbakse/compform_site/content/music/index.md

 : In [algorithmic music](https://en.wikipedia.org/wiki/Algorithmic_composition), an algorithm is employed _at the time of composition_ resulting in a fixed score.

 Aleatoric Music
 : In [aleatoric music](https://en.wikipedia.org/wiki/Aleatoric_music), important aspects of a composition are intended to be decided _at the time of the performance_.
 Aleatoric music allows for variation according to the performer or chance within a specific structure.
-For example, a musical system published in 1792, _Anleitung zum Componieren von Walzern so viele man will vermittelst zweier Würfel, ohne etwas von der Musik oder Composition zu verstehen (Instructions for the composition of as many waltzes as one desires with two dice, without understanding anything about music or composition)_ employed chance to arrange pre-composed measures of music.

 Generative Music
 : Brian Eno used the term [Generative Music](https://en.wikipedia.org/wiki/Generative_music) to describe music that is created by a system and that constantly changes.